pravins02/Python-Essential-Training-LinkedIn/README.md

+# This is a fork of the original course in the LinkedIn learning.

 # Python Essential Training
 This is the repository for the LinkedIn Learning course `Python Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].